digital-asset/docs.daml.com/docs/2.10.0/docs/daml-finance/packages/implementations/changelogs/contingent-claims-valuation.rst

 Version 1.0.0
 *************

 - Update of SDK version and dependencies.
-LF protocol update.
+LF protocol update to support SCU.

 - Bumps `daml-ctl` to `2.4.1`.